-You spend three hours with tour guide Luc Lavoie!
+You do Montreal in 3 hours with tour guide Luc Lavoie!

 Our fabulous tour guide took us on a whirlwind tour of downtown Montreal, old Montreal, the Port, and Mount Royal.
 We saw so much in so little time, and came away with a whole new appreciation for this beautiful city.

 We learned so many fascinating facts about Montreal, one of Canada’s oldest cities.
 Luc was a wealth of information.
 I hasten to say I’ve never met anyone else with such a thorough knowledge, and understanding, of the history of their city.

 With his animated enthusiasm, and his great speaking voice, it was so easy to become wrapped up and passionate about all Luc was telling us about magnificent Montreal.
 Luc was a breath of fresh air on a cold and rainy April day!

 All I could think of at the end of our three hours with Luc was…where did that time go?
 I could have easily spent my whole day listening to Luc and all he had to tell us about Montreal!